Categories

 How will you stand and present yourself once you have reached your ultimate writing goal?

-Feel all of those amazing feelings and draw them into your body whenever you start to notice Imposter Syndrome sneaking in.
+Feel all those amazing feelings and draw them into your body whenever you notice Imposter Syndrome sneaking in.
 Practice battling your doubts with your visualised confidence, and watch Imposter Syndrome lose the battle.

 Stand Tall